mezzio/mezzio/doc/book/router/result-observers.md

 > Note: Helpers included!
 >
 > You do not need to create the above URI generator for your code; this
-> functionality is already present in the [zendframework/zend-expressive-helpers](https://github.com/zendframework/zend-expressive-helpers)
+> functionality is already present in the [mezzio/mezzio-helpers](https://github.com/mezzio/mezzio-helpers)
-> package, and, if you started with the Expressive skeleton, may already
+> package, and, if you started with the Mezzio skeleton, may already
 > be installed by default!
 >
 > See the [helpers documentation](../helpers/intro.md) for more information.